-The proposed Near Southeast Area Plan identifies the proposed site as Residential Low-Medium on the future places map, which updates the guidance in Blueprint.
-These areas are "primarily residential with a mix of single and two-unit home interspersed amongst lower-scale, multi-unit buildings.
-Neighborhood-serving commercial uses are limited and are primarily found at intersections and along corridors" (p.
-35).
+Similar to Blueprint Denver, the future place type in the Near Southeast Area Plan identifies the site as Residential Low-Medium on the future places map.
 G-RO-3 will allow for a variety of residential building forms with very limited commercial uses, consistent with the updated guidance in the area plan and the existing use as a senior living facility.